Meet Mike McGuirt, UAV Coach’s New Student Support Manager

 UAV Coach: You’re an FAA-certified drone pilot.
 Can you tell us about your experience preparing for and passing the exam?
 Is there anything you learned along the way that others could benefit from who are reading this?

 Mike McGuirt: I initially started studying everything listed on the FAA website.
 After printing all of the references, regulations, study guides, etc. I became overwhelmed at the amount of material I had to digest and the time it was going to take to commit all of this information to memory.

 The key is this: there is so much information that you should know, but there is only certain information that you need to know to successfully pass the Part 107 test.
 And that’s what we’re here for, to help you sift through everything and eliminate the stress of ensuring you’re covering the right material.

-Mike McGuirt: As an Aerospace Science Instructor our classes are very different from the typical classroom.
-Our program is designed to educate and train high school students in citizenship, promoting community service, and instilling personal responsibility, character, and self-discipline.
-We also have a physical fitness aspect that involves individual and team activities that promote healthy living.
+Mike McGuirt: I worked as an Aerospace Science Instructor for three years — our classes were very different from the typical classroom.
+Our program was designed to educate and train high school students in citizenship, promoting community service, and instilling personal responsibility, character, and self-discipline.
+We also had a physical fitness aspect that involved individual and team activities to promote healthy living.

-We teach a variety of curriculum that includes aerospace science, leadership education, and health and wellness.
-One week students may learn about principles of aircraft flight, and the next week they may be introduced to organizational layout and design.
-I think students enjoy our class because they are exposed to such a wide variety of topics and they are actively involved in the learning process.
+We taught a variety of curriculum that included aerospace science, leadership education, and health and wellness.
+One week students would learn about the principles of aircraft flight, and the next week they would be introduced to organizational layout and design.
+I think students enjoyed our classes because they were exposed to such a wide variety of topics and they were actively involved in the learning process.